 She left the USAF service as a Captain and currently is a partner in The Bowes Group.
 She is the current St. Joseph Public Library Board Vice President, an active supporter of many local not-for-profits, including the St. Joseph Public Schools Foundation and a supporter of dog rescue in the State of California.

 Joen Rauth Brambilla graduated from SJHS in 1959 and attended Michigan State University.
 After she married, they moved to Long Island New York where they raised two children, a son and daughter who both reside in New York.
 She remarried and has two stepchildren, one in California and one in Florida.
-Between her husband Bill and her they have 5 grandchildren, ranging in age from four to seventeen.
+With her husband Bill, they have 5 grandchildren, ranging in age from eight to twenty-one.

 Joen’s career in New York was Vice President of a Special Events company.
 The events included the unveiling of the Statue of Liberty and the reopening of Ellis Island.